FabriquetaDeSoftware/brasil-cities/README.md

 A JavaScript library for working with Brazilian state and city data, making it easy to search and manipulate information about states, cities, and their IBGE codes.

+# Atention

+### The brasil-cities library below version 1.1.3 is obsolete

 ## Installation

 To install the library, use npm: